mirjSolution/ChatTime/readme.md

 ## Demo

-The APP is live at (https://expo.io/@mirjsolution/projects/chat-application)
+The APP is live, just scan the QR Code to use it (https://expo.io/@mirjsolution/projects/chat-application)

 - Version: 1.0.0
 - License: MIT